 If your symptoms do not improve within a few weeks, you likely have a bacterial infection and should see a doctor.
 You may need antibiotic therapy if you have symptoms that do not improve, including:

 - eye swelling

-Your doctor will schedule another visit to monitor your condition.
-If your sinus infection does not improve or gets worse by your next visit, your doctor may refer you to an ear, nose, and throat specialist.
+The doctor may have you schedule another visit so they can monitor your condition.
+If your sinusitis does not improve or gets worse by your next visit, the doctor may refer you to an ear, nose, and throat specialist.

-- get a flu vaccine every year
+- Get a flu shot every year.

-- wash your hands regularly
+- Wash your hands regularly.

-- take antihistamine medication to treat allergies and colds
+- Take antihistamine medication to treat allergies and colds.

 - Avoid exposure to people with active respiratory infections, such as a cold or the flu.